bagaturchess/Bagatur/Sources/Resources/doc/engine/txt/readme_distro_BagaturEngine.txt

 Hints:
   1. Bagatur needs at least 64M of memory to run.
-     By default it runs with 1024M of memory, but uses only 23% of it (10% are for transposition table and the rest of 13% is used for other caches).
+     By default it runs with 1024M of memory, but uses only 70% of it (30% are for transposition table and the rest of 40% is used for other caches).
-     Because of java specifics, changes in memory could lead to bad performance, anyway if necessary it could be changed by editing the corresponding *.ini or *.bat file.
+     Because of java programming language specifics, changes in memory could lead to bad performance, anyway if necessary it could be changed by editing the corresponding *.ini or *.bat file.

   2. Endgame Tablebases support is based on Gaviota EGTB (Syzygy and Nalimov are not supported) and currently works on win 32 and win 64.
      In order to make it working: